Seeing the world through the eyes of a poet.

 She currently teaches at the University of California at San Diego Extended Studies' Creative Writing Certificate Program and previously for the School of Education's Arts in the Curriculum Master’s degree at Lesley University in Cambridge, Massachusetts.
 Christina is also a Shamanic Reiki Master Teacher.
 She holds a BA in Rhetoric from the University of California at Berkeley, and an MFA in Creative Writing from Naropa University.
 She earned an Expressive Arts Certificate from Sky Mountain Institute and a Certificate in Indigenous Cultural Awareness from First Nations Technical Institute.

 Recognized for her skills in deep listening, encouraging connection, and curating materials that speak to a variety of audiences, her aim is to increase confidence, inspire creativity, and encourage artistic collaboration with the natural world.
-Drawing on her passions for ocean health, protection of open spaces, native plants and old growth forests, social equality pertaining to nutritious food, education, safety, and employment, and access to the arts for community and healing, her work encourages a new paradigm of success that includes kindness, compassion, and respect for all, including the magnificent flora, fauna, and fungi that surround us all.
+Drawing on her passions for ocean health, protection of open spaces, native plants and old growth forests, food sovereignty, education, safety, and employment, and access to the arts for community and healing, her work encourages a new paradigm of success that includes kindness, compassion, and respect for all, including the magnificent flora, fauna, and fungi that surround us all.